-Last Updated on 8 March 2024 by Brisbane Livewell Clinic
+Last updated on 17 March 2026 by Brisbane Livewell Clinic Editorial Team

 Anaemia is a nutritional disorder that affects more than 1.6 billion people around the world according to the World Health Organization.
 While Anaemia can be caused by many various factors, iron deficiency is the most common cause.